The following frauds and scams are circulating within the town of Amherst and surrounding areas.

 Microsoft/Apple/Intel Virus Phone Fraud

-Individuals are calling people in the Amherst area and stating that they are from "Microsoft, Intel or Apple".
+Individuals are calling people in the Amherst area and stating that they are from "Microsoft, Intel or Apple."
 They then inform the caller that there are malicious files on their computer and inform them to download some programs to remove the viruses or malware.
-In at least one instance the phone call originiated from (253) 802-0308.
+In at least one instance the phone call originated from (253) 802-0308.
 The caller's voice is usually reported to be heavily accented and has been reported as male in most instances.
-Police believe that the fraudsters are attempting to install viruses or "key loggers" onto the victim's computers so that they can retrieve personal and banking information.
+Police believe that the fraudsters are attempting to install viruses or "key loggers" onto the victims' computers so that they can retrieve personal and banking information.
 APD is advising members of the public to immediately terminate the call if they are contacted by these individuals.

 Fee Fraud

 This type of fraud is commonly known as an advanced fee fraud.
 Advance fee frauds usually indicate that a wealthy stranger has died and asks for assistance with banking and moving a large amount of money involving the consumer's bank account.
 The fraud will then offer to give a percentage of the monies transferred.
-When a victim contacts the fraudsters they ask for banking information and processing fees.
-Once the victim provides the advance fees, then the fraudster takes the money and runs.
+When a victim contacts the fraudsters, they ask for banking information and processing fees.
+Once the victim provides the advance fees, the fraudster takes the money and runs.

 Grandparents Fraud